vidjil/vidjil/doc/user.md

 #### Pre-processing

 The sample files may be preprocessed, by selecting a *pre-process scenario* when adding a sample.
-At the moment the only preprocess available on the [public server](https://app.vidjil.org) are the paired-end read merging.
+This will definitivly modify original sample file and change of it will enforce to reupload dat a ofr this sample.
+At the moment, we offer 4 kind of preprocess.

-1. Read merging
+1. **Read merging**
   People using Illumina sequencers may sequence paired-end R1/R2 fragments.
 It is **highly** recommended to merge those reads in order to have a read that consists of the whole DNA fragment instead of split fragments.
   To merge R1/R2 fragments, select an adapted *pre-process scenario* and provide both R1/R2 files at once when adding a sample.
   On the public test server, the default scenarios use the [Flash2](https://academic.oup.com/bioinformatics/article/27/21/2957/217265) read merger with the option `-M 300`.
   There are two scenarios to merge reads.
 Indeed in case the merging is not possible for some paired-end reads we must keep only one of the fragments (either R1 or R2).
 We cannot keep both because it would bias the quantification (as there